kong-framework/kong/doc/README.md

-A cool way to prevent password leaks is by __obfuscating__ them with a password hash function which offer additional security against bruteforce from specialliazed hardware such as asics.
+A cool way to prevent password leaks is by __obfuscating__ them with a password hash function which offer additional security against bruteforce from specialized hardware such as asics.
 If password hash functions are used and implemented correctly even the administrators of the server will not be able to read the users passwords especially if the server is open source and the users can